About Lesley Jane Seymour

 She took the entire Marie Claire team to march with actress Salma Hayek around the Washington Mall in wedding dresses to highlight the plight of domestic violence in the Latino community.
 She traveled to Japan and Cambodia with First Lady Michelle Obama to cover the launch of Let Girls Learn, Obama’s program to help girls around the world get a better education.

 She has spoken at or served as master of ceremonies at the largest gatherings for women or media executives in the country including the 2011 Matrix Awards.
 In 2013 (through 2016) she was named Chair of the Editorial Advisory Board for Duke Magazine and a Global Ambassador for Vital Voices.
-She is a trustee at Dana Hall School in Wellesley, Massachusetts.
+She is a former trustee at Dana Hall School in Wellesley, Massachusetts.